vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *paraṁ sthānaṁ mahādevi nisargānandasundaram* /

-This ultimate stage, says the Dī, transcends the sound and movement that existed in the fi ve vacuities and in the six preceding *viṣuvas* .
+This ultimate stage, says the Dī , transcends the sound and movement that existed in the fi ve vacuities and in the six preceding *viṣuvas* .
 Its beauty is “the beauty of the place of rest \[ *viśrānti* \] of the universe,” which is the Absolute.
 It both includes and transcends all forms of bliss.
 It is the supreme level of the deity that is the cause and origin of all that exists and holds it in herself: it is the supreme Goddess as mistress and place of rest \( *viśrānti* \) of the world, for, as we may say, all is in God.

 The YH concludes the passage on the *japas* as follows: Who applies thus his mind during the times \[prescribed for\] *japa* , O Pārvati\! //188// will rapidly obtain all the supernatural powers thanks to your favor.